-CHICAGO -- The much-touted heat-not-burn technology making its way to the U.S. market from Philip Morris International (PMI) was met with a degree of skepticism from at least one analyst during a CSP-Swedish Match tobacco webinar on Nov.
+CHICAGO -- The much-touted heat-not-burn technology making its way to the U.S. market from Philip Morris International (PMI) was met with a degree of skepticism from an analyst during a CSP-Swedish Match tobacco webinar on Nov.
 9.

 iQOS is a device that heats a compressed, tobacco-based stick to generate an aerosol that users inhale to receive nicotine.
 So far, it has seen strong market penetration overseas, especially in Japan.
 PMI is working with the U.S. Food and Drug Administration (FDA) to not only market the product here but to also claim it as less harmful to users than combustible cigarettes.